cibulskia/app/README.md

 ## 📜 Limitations
 - The application is meaningless without external communication
 - Cannot operate without the model and class files
 - Not intended for end users without technical setup
+- Azimuth functionality is only relevant when used with drones
+- CPU-only detection may be slower than GPU-based platforms, but is sufficient for real-time operation in most robotics applications

 ---